sergiodiazl/Day_planner/README.md

-This calendar was made with react.The only third party library was momentJs for dates.State was managed with the context api.The style is plain css,I wanted to use Styled components but iwent for a simpler style for time reasons.
+This calendar was made with react.The only third party library was momentJs for dates.State was managed with the context api.The style is plain css,I wanted to use Styled components but  I went for a simpler style for time reasons.

-To run it download it,then use the Yarn install to install dependencies and yarn start to run locally in dev mode
+To run it download the repo ,then use the Yarn install to install dependencies and yarn start to run locally in dev mode.

  Features
 ● Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
 Also,